czh513/Deep-Fuzzy-Neural-Networks-/lablog.md

 Tried decreasing learning rate, enable "dynamic initialization" (though the implementation is imperfect), but ReLog still doesn't train or display large fluctuation.
 I succeeded once with ReLog+"quadratic", try again with elliptical maybe?
-Last successful training:
+Last successful training (the path seems wrong but the architecture printed there clearly say that it's relog):

     %%time
     ts_relog.build_and_train('cnn-cifar10-relog-kernel', use_quadratic_kernel=True,